 - It may not be suitable for snowy areas.

 This gutter guard has 384 holes per foot and works well even under severe weather conditions like storms and heavy rainfall.
 The ingenious design allows air to move from the bottom to the top and remove the debri that builds on the surface.
 It is designed for 5 to 6-inch gutters and can be installed on all types of hangers.
 The bubble hole design on the gutter guard allows water to freely flow into the gutter.
 This product is available in a size of 200 ft and enjoys a lifetime warranty.
+Here’s a video to help you know more about this product.

 - 100% aluminum